 Your CRM is a goldmine of forecasting data, but only if it’s used correctly.
 Training helps you establish best practices for data hygiene and CRM usage across your entire team.
 You’ll learn how to configure your tech stack to capture the information that matters most, ensuring the data you rely on is clean, consistent, and accurate.
 Methods that use inaccurate data can paint a misleading picture of company performance and lead to poor strategic choices.
 By mastering your tools, you create a single source of truth that makes forecasting simpler and far more reliable for everyone involved, from individual reps to the executive board.

-Coach Your Team for Better Alignment
+How to Coach Your Team for Forecasting Accuracy

 A forecast is only as good as the information your reps provide.
 A key skill you'll gain from training is the ability to effectively coach your teams on their role in the forecasting process.
 You’ll learn how to articulate the importance of accurate data entry and pipeline management in a way that resonates with them.
 This involves setting clear expectations, creating accountability, and fostering a culture where forecasting is seen as a collective responsibility, not just a management exercise.
 When your team understands the "why" behind the process and feels confident in their ability to contribute, the quality of your forecast improves dramatically.